 Assessment: Family will continue to be a focus in 2019 as my eldest graduates from high school and the shifting dynamic plays out in other ways in our house.
 And professional development – sign me up for some more!
 I’m excited to continue to deepen my skill as a leadership coach to expand and explore the transformational and often life-changing impact I’m able to have on my clients.

-What will you stop or start doing to give your business, community or personal life a boost in 2019?
+What will you stop or start doing to give your business, community or personal life a boost?